jyalim/python-comp-math/episodes/01-intro.md

 :::::::::::::::::::::::::::::::::::::::  challenge

-## Seeing Data Types
+## Seeing Object Types

-What are the data types of the following variables?
+What are the object types of the following variables?

 ```python
 planet = 'Earth'